Transient helix formation in semiflexible polymers without confinement effects: Results and Analysis:

+For a different choice of displaced monomers, the minimum displacement essential for helix formation will change.
+This is because the monomers of the polymer chain experience different net repulsive forces depending on their relative positions with respect to other monomers.
+It is also to be noted that for higher values of semi-flexibility a larger magnitude of the displacement of the monomers from the straight linear conformation would be required for the repulsive interactions to overcome semi-flexibility}.
+We emphasize that the helical configuration at $T>0$ is not a energy minimum state but a configuration that the polymer accesses in its kinetic pathway to its (free) energy minimum state which is a stretched straight configuration(s) of monomers with local bends depending on the relative strengths of $u_b$ and $k_BT$.

-We emphasize that the balance of all the three interactions play a critical role in the formation of the helices.
-If the soft spring ($\kappa=20k_BT/(a)^2$ or $\kappa=10k_BT/(a)^2$) joining monomers becomes too stiff then the the position of monomers do not time-evolve to form a helix in response to forces arising from $U_c$ and $U_d$.
-For high values of $\kappa$, stiff springs do not permit the $i+3$-th monomer to move away from the plane formed by the positions of $i, i+1, i+2$ monomers, thus preventing helix formation, refer Figs.\ref{fig4}a,d for corresponding data.
-Increase in the value of $\epsilon_c$ in $U_c$ (or $\epsilon_d$ in $U_d$) increases propensity of helix formation as observed in the increase in the value of $<H2>$ with $\epsilon_c$ ($\epsilon_d$) in Figs.\ref{fig4}(b,e).
-At higher values of $\epsilon_c, \epsilon_d$, $<H2>$ saturates.
-A higher value of $\epsilon_b$ in $U_b$ hinders the formation of kinks that subsequently give rise to the helical structures, thereby, suppressing the instability: refer Figs.\ref{fig4}(c,f).
-Thus only in a certain range of these interactions of $U_c$ (or $U_d$) and $U_b$ do we obtain helices as shown in the state diagrams Figs.\ref{fig4}(g,h) for the two cases.
-To obtain Figs.\ref{fig4}(g,h), we systematically varied the strength of the interactions by varying $\epsilon_c$ ($\epsilon_d$) and $\epsilon_b$ and identify the structure as a helix only if the value of $<H2>$ is greater than $0.2$.
+At non-zero $k_BT$, if the soft spring ($\kappa=10k_BT/a^2$ and $\kappa=20k_BT/a^2$ for cases A and B, respectively) joining the monomers becomes too stiff then the the position of monomers do not time-evolve to form a helix in response to forces arising from $u_c$ and $u_d$.
+For high values of $\kappa$, stiff springs do not permit monomers to radially stretch out locally, thus preventing helix formation.
+We refer the reader to Figs.\ref{fig8} (a,d) which shows the decreasing values of the $<H2>$ order parameter with increasing values of $\kappa$.
+The angular brackets in $<H2>$ denote the average value of $H2$ calculated using data collected between $0.66\tau$ to $1.32 \tau$.
+On the other hand, increase in the value of $\epsilon_c$ in $u_c$ (or $\epsilon_d$ in $u_d$) increases propensity of helix formation as observed in the increase in the value of $<H2>$ with $\epsilon_c$ (or $\epsilon_d$) in Figs.\ref{fig8}(b,e).
+For values of $\epsilon_c>50 k_BT$ and $\epsilon_d>20 k_BT$, $<H2>$ nearly saturates to values of $~0.75$.
+There is no helix formation when $u_c, u_d=0$.

+High values of $\epsilon_b$ in the expression for $u_b$ hinder the formation of sharp kinks which subsequently stretch out radially to give rise to the helical structures, thereby, suppresses the instability: refer Figs.\ref{fig8}(c,f) corresponding to cases with potentials $u_c, u_d$.
+We get finite values of $H2$ even when $\epsilon_b =0$, as a charged polymer chain with the same sign of charge on the monomers behaves like a semi-flexible chain \cite{Manning2006,Trizac2016,Dobrynin2005,Li1995} .
+Hence, an increase in the values of $\epsilon_b$ from zero leads to an initial increase of $<H2>$ as increased bending energy costs help in radially spreading out the polymer as it leads to reduction of bending energy.
+Thereby, $<H2>$ reaches a peak value of $0.9$ at intermediate $\epsilon_b$ values.
+But thereafter, $<H2>$ starts decreasing with further increase of $\epsilon_b$ as reasoned earlier.